governanceanalytics/knowledge-base/README.md

 # Participate to our information base

 The Governance Analytics team is waiting for your input in order to make it even more user friendly, and to incorporate any data tools or databases you think would be of particular interest for this project.
-Please don’t hesitate to write to us for ideas and suggestions.
+Please don’t hesitate to [write to us for ideas and suggestions](mailto:contact@governanceanalytics.org).

-.